KT Tunstall: Drastic Fantastic and Tiger Suit (2007–2012)

-In 2008, Tunstall recorded a song for the double album Songs for Survival, in support of the indigenous rights organisation Survival International.
-In a video for Survival International, she speaks of music as being a force for good, and about what she has learned about tribal people on this project.
-She also discusses various issues concerning our culture of consumption and greed, our relation to the earth and the importance of indigenous rights in the world today.

-Tunstall also worked with Suzanne Vega on her seventh studio album Beauty & Crime (2007), singing backing vocals on songs "Zephyr and I" and "Frank and Ava".
-It was revealed in the booklet by Vega that the two had never met during the process of making the album.
+In 2008 Tunstall recorded a song for the double album Songs for Survival in support of the indigenous rights organisation Survival International.
+In a video for Survival International, she speaks of music as being a force for good and of what she learned about tribal people on this project.
+She also discusses various issues concerning our culture of consumption and greed, our relation to the earth, and the importance of indigenous rights in the world today.
+Tunstall also worked with Suzanne Vega on Vega's seventh studio album Beauty & Crime (2007), singing backing vocals on the songs "Zephyr and I" and "Frank and Ava".
+It was revealed in the booklet by Vega that the two never met in person during the process of making the album.

-Over the Christmas holidays in 2008, Tunstall joined Neil Finn's 7 Worlds Collide line-up in Auckland, New Zealand to record a charity studio album for Oxfam.
+Over the Christmas holidays in 2008, Tunstall joined Neil Finn's 7 Worlds Collide line-up in Auckland, New Zealand, to record a charity studio album for Oxfam.
 The album was recorded in Finn's New Zealand studio over three weeks and featured all-new material, with singing and songwriting contributions divided amongst the group.
 Most of the participants from the original 2001 7 Worlds Collide line-up returned, along with several new additions including Jeff Tweedy, Glenn Kotche, John Stirratt and Pat Sansone of Wilco, New Zealand songwriters Don McGlashan and Bic Runga, and Finn's son Elroy Finn.
 The album, titled The Sun Came Out, was released on 31 August 2009.

-On 11 February 2010, the Daily Record reported that Tunstall had recorded her new album in Berlin's Hansa Studios.
-Located near the former site of the Berlin Wall, the studio was used to make legendary studio albums including David Bowie's "Heroes" (1977) and U2's Achtung Baby (1991).
+On 11 February 2010 the Daily Record reported that Tunstall had recorded her new album in Berlin's Hansa Studios.
+Located near the former site of the Berlin Wall, the studio is where legendary albums including David Bowie's "Heroes" (1977) and U2's Achtung Baby (1991) were recorded.
 Tunstall said, "I had an amazing three weeks recording in Hansa in Berlin in January and am finishing it all off in London."
 Her third studio album, titled Tiger Suit, was released in the United Kingdom on 27 September 2010 and in the United States on 5 October 2010.

-Tunstall said that Tiger Suits title is inspired by a recurring dream she had, before discovering that 2010 is the Chinese Year of the Tiger.
-The dream is about her, seeing a tiger in her garden and goes outside to stroke it.
+Tunstall said that Tiger Suits title was inspired by a recurring dream she had before discovering that 2010 was the Year of the Tiger in the Chinese zodiac.
+In the dream, she sees a tiger in her garden and goes outside to stroke it.
 She returns indoors and is seized by the fear that she could have been killed.
-Over the years, it has occurred to her that the reason the tiger responds so passively is that she herself is disguised as a tiger, wearing a tiger suit.
+Over the years, it has occurred to her that the reason the tiger responded so passively is that she herself was disguised as a tiger, wearing a tiger suit.
 She said that while writing and recording the album, she experimented with a new sound she called "Nature techno", which mixes organic instrumentation with electronic and dance textures, similar in style to the work of Icelandic singer Björk.
 At a media showcase in London, Tunstall offered an unusual description of the songs from her forthcoming third album: "Like Eddie Cochran working with Leftfield".